 You, as a recruiter can send two or more variants of the same email to your candidates randomly and see what works best in achieving your goal.

 However, to run an A/B test your candidate database should be large enough to get measurable results.
 Also only change, one thing at a time!
-For example, if you are running A/B test on subject line, only change the subject line.
+For example, if you are running an A/B test on the subject line, only change the subject line.
 Leave the other parts of the email intact.

 AB testing can be used consistently to continually improve a given messaging, improving your conversion rate over time.